mattbport/secondusertests/Second round questions.md

 Using the whiteboard, draw a Soundable Chooser for the following scenario:

-The producer wants a Chooser which will always play the `drums.wav` and `bass.wav` samples.
+You want a Chooser which will always play the `drums.wav` and `bass.wav` samples.
 The Chooser needs to also play either `guitar.wav` or `marimba.wav`; `marimba.wav` needs to be twice as likely to be picked as `guitar.wav`.

 ## S4: Full Chooser basics